-This article was updated on 12 May 2019 to reflect changes to the DBS Multiplier Account.
+This article was first published on 8 February 2019 and updated to reflect changes to the DBS Multiplier Account.

 Before you go through the steps below, it is important to sit down and discuss with your other half to decide if you are both ready to create a joint account together.